premkpavuluri/microservices-research/final.md

 - Monolithic architecture
 - Microservices architecture

-Now let see those architecture with an example,
+Now let's see these architectures with an example,

 The demand of online shopping in increasing rapidly.
-People are prefer to buy products virtually rather than going to the market.
+People prefer to buy products virtually rather than going to the market.
 On Demand E-commerce App Development companies develop many E-commerce mobile apps that help users to buy anything they want without any hassle.

-Let’s imagine that you are building an e-commerce application that takes orders from customers, verifies inventory and available credit, and ships them.
+Let’s imagine that you are building an e-commerce application that takes orders from customers, verifies inventory and available credit and ships them.
 The application consists of several components including the StoreFrontUI, which implements the user interface, along with some backend services for checking credit, maintaining inventory and shipping orders. <br>

 ### Sample Illustration of Monolith architecture of E-Commerce website